 He awoke to spinning tires on ice.
 A lone sedan was just recovering from a high speed broadside into a power pole.
 The driver gunned the engine.
 Wrong.
 Its forward momentum towed its rear end around into a sunfishing spin.

 Harry Joe recognized the driver, a death grip on his steering wheel, just holding on.
-It veered down the ditch and up and over the embankment where Harry Joe Soctomah waited and watched.
-As the woman in the passenger’s seat reached across her husband to latch the doors, he lost whatever little control he had left and the car flipped into the air.
-Stern first, it headed up the hill.
+It veered down the ditch and up and over the embankment where Harry Joe waited and watched.
+As the woman in the passengers seat reached across her husband to latch the doors, he lost whatever control he had left and the car flipped; stern first, it headed up the hill.
 “Holy shit!”
 The car was coming right at him.

 The silence of snow, a quiet whine of spinning tires decelerating in the air.
 Snow and silence and unconsciousness.

 When he came to, Harry Joe made a quick assessment.
 He could not move.
 His legs were crushed under the upside-down car.
 The husband protruded through windshield.
 The woman, hanging in her lap harness, dangled in air inches from Harrys face.
 Her husbands blood puddled up along the rubber windshield seal, clotted and froze.
 He was dead.
 She stared at Harry with the hollow look of fear: Trapped with a wounded Inyan.
 Her pupils were tiny with horror and forgetfulness.
 Why am I here?

 “Lady, lets be friends.”
 She showed too many, too fine teeth as she smiled a tight lipped smile.
 She was wearing dentures and they had come loose.
 She looked like the old men in the sweat lodges.
 Unlike the old Inyan men, the white woman remembered how to cry.
 Her upside down tears ran into her hair where they twinkled with a crystal lattice of early frost.

 He and the woman would be trapped, pinioned with the wrecked sedan and the corpse of her husband until daylight.
 The plows would be by in the morning and with them the sheriffs deputies cruising for accidents, cars slid off the road in the night.
 If they survived the night.

 “Would you like to hear a story—a very old story—about you and me and why we are here?”

 “Good.
-Well, it’s about a moose and a man.
+Well, its about a moose and a man.
 The first moose and first man ever in Gods creation.
 The mooses big-bladed antlers were heavy with mist.
 The moose had come that day to drop his antlers and wanted to be alone.
 It had been an open winter, roots and lichens dying off for lack of snow cover.
 With bad foraging the moose was tired and irritable.”

 Brrp.
 Brrp.
-From the mackinaws inside pocket, where he could not reach it, Rose’s cell phone was ringing.
+From the mackinaws inside pocket, where he could not reach it, Roses cell phone was ringing.
 Maybe Rose.

 The womans eyes widened with hope.
 Well, answer it they said.

 “Uhh, sorry.
 Cant move.
 Its stuck under me.”
 Maybe a wrong number.
 Maybe a telemarketer trying to sell him some life insurance or a platinum card upgrade.
 The phone rang six more times.
 Then the caller gave up.
 The womans eyes closed.

 “Ahh, yes, where were we?
 I was telling you about the man and the moose...
 The man, an Algonquian, met the moose head on on a springy forest trail.
-The Algonquian’s eyes became wet with wonder: here was something new.
+The Algonquians eyes became wet with wonder: here was something new.
 Both were surprised.
 Until now the moose and the man had been each the unchallenged lord of his own creation—the first man and the first moose—and neither knew the others name.
 The moose had dropped antlers before and anticipated the loss with regret.
 His antlers amplified the fall of snow, the separation of a dry leaf from its stem, the impact of a pine needle on the padded forest floor.
 To go antlerless was to imitate the solitude of starvation and withdraw into himself as into a heavy, windless snowfall.

 “Hey!
 Listen to me.”
 Harry Joe thought he had lost her.
 The life of this woman, her husband dead, her body ruined, was now the most important thing in his life.
 Her eyelids fluttered and he returned to the story.

 “They met at the edge of an upland bog, standing where no other foot before had trod.
 The Algonquians eyes were close-set and wide where the mooses eyes protruded from the sides of its head.
 Stock still, they took each others measure.”

 The womans eyelids were drooping shut.
 “Hey!” shouted Harry Joe.
 An upside-down tear had frozen on her eyelash.
 “Look at me.
 You have to see me to need me.
 And, lady, you need me a whole lot right now.”
 The upside-down tear shimmered as she tried to open her eyes.
 They snapped open with fright.
 The whites showed with an arc of pupil.
 “Hey, its only me.
 Id hate to think you were dropping off.
 And just when we were getting to the good parts.”
 Harry tried a smile.
 It hurt.
 The woman was deep with the fatigue of terror and loss.